When you started your job, you were passionate about work. You believed in your organization and looked forward to collaborating with your colleagues.

 How should companies fix this?

 - Trust needs to be re-established.
 Managers must look their people in the eye and permit them to put life first.
-They also must apologize for mistakes of the past, like not providing proper support to working moms, caregivers, and other groups marginalized by the hustle.
+Leaders must also recognize the mistakes of the past, like not providing proper support to working moms, caregivers, and other groups marginalized by the hustle.
 Additionally, companies need to offer new tools and resources to help their people communicate their needs more effectively and set intentions about work and life.
 They need to help employees raise their hands if their well-being is compromised.

-- Organizations must enable leaders to lead in a life-first culture.
+- Organizations must enable leaders to lead in a whole-life culture.
 You have a life beyond work.
 Bosses should accept that, show genuine interest, ask questions, and care about their teams as people beyond job titles.
-To make that happen, leaders need training, support, and their own framework for putting life first because they’re also human—even if they might struggle to show it at times.
+To make that happen, leaders need training, support, and their own framework for putting life first because they’re also human—and deserve to live whole, fulfilling lives.